 Goes where you go.

 NovoSeven® RT is portable and travel ready, with compact packaging that’s easy to pack in a carry-on or backpack.
-And because it’s room temperature stable up to 77°F, there’s no need to refrigerate.f
+And because it’s room temperature stable up to 77 °F , it requires no refrigeration.d

-fNovoSeven® RT should be stored between 36°F and 77°F.
+dNovoSeven® RT should be stored between 36 °F and 77 °F.

 For complete storage information, please see Prescribing Information.